rajarshidattapy/clawnet/README.md

 ---

-## Kubernetes Runtime Defense (K8sWhisperer)
+## Kubernetes Runtime Defense

-ClawNet extends into Kubernetes through **K8sWhisperer** — an autonomous AI incident-response layer for production clusters.
+ClawNet extends into Kubernetes — an autonomous AI incident-response layer for production clusters.

 Instead of only detecting threats, ClawNet can now:
 - Investigate failures